bvsatyaram/braintree_ruby_examples/README.md

 A Rails 3 example of creating one time transactions using the Braintree transparent redirect API.
 See rails3_tr_checkout/README for instructions on running the example.

+## mobile_app

+An example server for supporting mobile applications